Freqently Asked Questions – Wholetime Recruitment

 How fit do you have to be to become a firefighter?

 You do need a good level of fitness to be able to pass the practical selection assessments and fitness test.
 Most people who take part in a sport on a regular basis would be fit enough.

 A full driving licence is desirable but not essential if you want to join Leicestershire Fire and Rescue Service.
-Therefore if you do not have one you can still apply but you will be expected to get a full drivers licence within 18 month of your recruitment.
-You will be expected to pay for the full cost of obtaining a drivers licence.
+Therefore, if you do not have one you can still apply however, we would encourage you to work towards achieving a driving licence as you may be required to drive our vehicles and asked to work at any location at short notice.

 In the interests of health and safety, all piercings and jewelry must be removed or taped over before starting operational duty.
 Tattoos are acceptable providing they are not deemed to be offensive.
 Tattoos will automatically be unacceptable if they are rude, crude, racist, sexist, sectarian, homophobic or violent.